Dick Roden

 Dick Roden (8 November 1925 – 21 August 1991) was an Australian racehorse trainer.
-He trained Macdougal, who was in 1959, the first horse to win the Brisbane Cup, Metropolitan Handicap and Melbourne Cup in the same year.
-Roden became in 1959 Australia's youngest ever trainer of a Melbourne Cup winner.
+He trained Macdougal, which was in 1959, the first horse to win the Brisbane Cup, Metropolitan Handicap and Melbourne Cup in the same year.
+Roden became in 1959 Australia's youngest ever trainer of a Melbourne Cup winner until 58 years later.
 He is an inductee to the 2005 Queensland Racing Hall of Fame.

 Early life

 Richard William Roden was born in Mackay, Queensland.
 His father Bill was a veterinary surgeon.
 His grandfather Henry Roden owned a property near Clermont where he bred horses and taught Dick to ride.
 Dick Roden attended a Christian Brothers school in Mackay and later Gatton Agricultural College where he was a house-captain, played in the first XI and XV and was school's senior athletics champion from 1943 to 1945.
 He worked part-time at the Mackay Turf Club's Ooralea Park as a handler from the age of twelve and in his senior school years rode racehorses as an amateur jockey.
 He rode over one hundred winners on Queensland race tracks during the war years when amateurs were allowed to ride against the professional jockeys.